 MEDICINE WHEEL - A UNIVERSAL SYMBOL

-The teachings mirror your life; it sometimes requires courage to look and really see what is being reflected back to you because some experiences are painful, while others joyful and reflective.
-However, it is ultimately facing it all that makes you a stronger and better person.
+The knowledge mirrors life; it sometimes requires courage to look and really see what is being reflected back because some experiences are painful, while others joyful and reflective.
+However, it is ultimately facing it all that creates a whole person.

 My Ancestors were encouraged to think and walk in a positive ways.
 "As you think so it is."
 In other words, what we believe about ourselves is reflected in our earth walks.
 Greet every day with sacred honour songs and respectful prayers because life is a fleeting thing.
 The knowledge forms the basis of what it is to be human.
 After all, we are the weakest in all creation and therefore, as the world’s ‘takers’, we must be cognizant of what we take, how much we take and why we take it, then being grateful for the bounty through song, sacrifice, and ceremony.
 An Elder once told me that the grains of sand on a beach will never equal the number of teachings contained within the mysteries of the Medicine Wheel.

 The Medicine Wheel increases self-esteem and just simply makes you feel good about yourself; it grounds you in the truth of who you are as someone who matters.